EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Acceptance criteria:*

 *Consequences and decisions*
-- RODEO project should obtain converters from BUFR to ODIM/FM301
+- RODEO project should provide converters from BUFR to ODIM/FM301
-- WIGOS Station Identifiers are not yet collected to OPERA radar database (WSI)
+- WIGOS Station Identifiers (WSI) are not yet collected to OPERA radar database
-- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement) **Question** this is not stated in the ODIM metadata?
+- Ignore restricted data in the beginning (i.e., data without a standard open license or release statement) **Question** this is not stated in the ODIM metadata, should it be a requirement in OPERA as well?

 ### B04 - sustainable service

 “As a EUMETNET Member, I want WP6 Open radar data supply to be a sustainable service that considers the whole lifecycle of a system from design, development, operations to retirement.
-So, I understand the total cost of ownership of the Open radar data service.”
+So, I understand the total cost of ownership of the Open Radar Data service.”

 *Priority:*
 - primary

 *Clarifications:*
+- here only service and related costs of WP6 Open radar data part are considered.
+FEMDI is considered separately
 - It is understood that estimating the full operational costs is extremely difficult.
 The fully costed estimate of the operational costs should include, for example, system life-cycling cost and reacting to emerging user needs.
 - Is this just sustainable in the meaning of operating cost, not in the meaning of green computing etc?
 - There is a general requirement for all EUMETNET Programmes to "ensure that the environmental footprint of the Programme is minimised where possible."
 So, this should be considered also in the meaning of green computing.
+-

 *Acceptance criteria:*